vesterheim/vesterheim.github.io/visit/plan/itineraries/one-hour/index.md

 ---
 It could easily take a whole day or more to see everything at Vesterheim.

-If you can't schedule a full day, here are some highlights that you won't want to miss.
+If you are short on time, you won't want to miss these standouts on any Vesterheim tour, but fair warning—there will be a lot of other wonderful things on the way that may distract you.
 You can view these objects within one hour.

 First Floor
 -----------